-I am currently researching the re-enactment of histories of feminism in contemporary art.
-I am exploring re-enactment as a way of learning from history, as well as a place of fantasy and possibility for the future.
-Drawing on thinking about temporalities and history-making from queer and feminist theorists, as well as the construction of ‘the contemporary’ and ‘contemporary art’ in philosophy and art history, I am interested in artworks that see re-enactment as an experimental, pedagogical space.
-The beginning of this research has been published as “Fans of Feminism: re-writing histories of second-wave feminism in contemporary art” in the Oxford Art Journal.
+Catherine Grant is currently researching the re-enactment of histories of feminism in contemporary art.
+Her work explores re-enactment as a way of learning from history, as well as a place of fantasy and possibility for the future.
+Drawing on thinking about temporalities and history-making from queer and feminist theorists, as well as the construction of ‘the contemporary’ and ‘contemporary art’ in philosophy and art history, she has written a number of essays that explore strategies of re-enactment, re-writing and community-building across temporal divides.
+The beginning of this research has been published as “Fans of Feminism: re-writing histories of second-wave feminism in contemporary art” and “A Time of One’s Own" in the Oxford Art Journal.

-Connecting these areas of research are my interests in the intersection between feminist and queer theory, the depiction of the subject within postmodernism, the development of ‘contemporary art history’, psychoanalytic theories of identity and sexuality and issues of performativity and performance.
-Further details of publications can be found on my publications page, whilst lectures and other public events are listed below.
+Her research also explores the intersection between creative and critical forms of art writing, particularly within the context of feminist and queer politics.
+She has previously researched the depiction of girlhood in photography, arguing that adolescence is a time and space of non-normative gender and sexual identity.
+Connecting these areas of research are interests in the intersection between feminist and queer theory, the depiction of the subject within postmodernism, the development of ‘contemporary art history’, psychoanalytic theories of identity and sexuality and issues of performativity and performance.
+Further details can be found on her publications tab below.

 PhD (2007, Courtauld, University of London), MA (1999, Courtauld, University of London), BA (1997, University of Reading)

 Catherine teaches on the MA in Contemporary Art Theory in the Visual Cultures Department, running the special option “Reading the Performative”.

 Catherine teaches on the Critical Studies programme as part of the BA Fine Art, in the Art Department, running the second year seminar course entitled “Feel Your Desire”.